erlapso/openai-api-node/README.md

 ## Test

 We are using mocha to run a basic test.
-To have it succed, you need to put your api key in `test/completions.js`
+To pass the test, you need to put your api key in `test/completions.js`

 ## License